MaineHealth safety measures help prevent the spread of COVID-19 and protect patients and care team members at all locations.

 Video visits (also called telehealth) help you manage your health even when you can't leave your home.
 You can meet with a care team member using your telephone, tablet or computer.
 Please contact your provider if you’d like to discuss this option for your next visit.

 All care team members are screened daily for COVID-19 symptoms before work.
 We also screen all patients for symptoms before entering a MaineHealth office, hospital or clinic setting.

 All patients, visitors and care team members must wear a mask to help reduce the risk of infection.
 We also require hand hygiene and safe social distancing.

 COVID-19 Patient Safety FAQs

-Even if they do not have any symptoms, some patients will be tested for COVID-19 before their scheduled procedure.
+Even if you do not have any symptoms, you may still be tested for COVID-19 before your scheduled procedure.
 This helps us remain confident that patients are unlikely to undergo surgery with possible coronavirus infection present.
 We are doing this as a precautionary measure so that we have all of the information we need to provide you with an ideal care experience and to support a smooth recovery.